 If you choose to be a freelancer, you will be able to work according to your own hours.
 More importantly, you can work from anywhere and everywhere – whether it is a cafe, at home or even at the beach.
 If you want to be a digital nomad, a career in UI-UX is perfect for you.

 UI/UX Designers are high in demand, however, the supply side still has a lot of catching up to do.
 Formally educated designers still are missing out on up to date industry requirements and for UI/UX job-roles.
 This requires a knowledge of the best industry practices and approach towards this discipline and the latest technologies and software.
 Companies are desperately looking for designers that can lead them to success into the digital age,

-Understanding this, IIDE has created a 6-month course that will not only teach a complete skill-set for UI/UX Design but will also teach you other design concepts necessary to build brilliant apps and websites.
+Understanding this, IIDE has created an 11-month Postgraduate programme in Digital Design that will not only teach a complete skill-set for UI/UX Design but will also teach you other design concepts necessary to build brilliant apps and websites.
 Through the process of Design Thinking, IIDE is able to teach the right way of tackling UI/UX Design.
 Design is only worthwhile when it works well for users and thanks to UI and UX, a new world has been opened for design.